 Frank Ellis, a 73-year-old semi-retired machinist, and his wife Joanne, 71, were looking for a quiet place to live after their kids moved out.
 They quickly found a "quiet, close-knit community" of manufactured homes in Raymond, New Hampshire.

 In addition to the solitude, the Ellis' were attracted to the fact that they could not only own the home, but also the land beneath it - thanks to the Lilac Drive Co-op.
 Roughly one-third of the 17 million Americans who own manufactured homes do not own the land their house sits on.
 As a result, residents are often evicted under short notice leaving them in financial turmoil or homeless.

-The Lilac Drive Co-op was established by ROC USA, an organization to help manufactured homeowners form Resident-Owned Communities.
+The Lilac Drive Co-op was established by the New Hampshire Community Loan Fund (NHCLF), an organization that provides the financing and support that people with low and moderate incomes need to have affordable housing.
 Frank Ellis is the president of the Lilac Drive Co-op.
-Prosperity Now, along with the New Hampshire Community Loan Fund, Ford Foundation, Fannie Mae, NeighborWorks America and NCB Capital Impact all helped in the formation of ROC USA in 2008.
+Prosperity Now, NHCLF, Ford Foundation, Fannie Mae, NeighborWorks America and NCB Capital Impact all helped in the formation of ROC USA in 2008.

 Aside from eviction, manufactured homeowners - many of whom function on low incomes - are vulnerable to excessive rent hikes on land, exorbitant home financing rates and home value depreciation.